Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Introduction

+This formulation of the definition is due to Genevois and Tessera in their recent paper \cite{GenevoisTessera2}, going back to the ideas of Dymarz in \cite{Dymarz1}.
+Genevois and Tessera used scaling quasi-isometries to classify the quasi-isometries of certain wreath products \cite{GenevoisTessera1}.
+Note that in \cite{GenevoisTessera2}, this definition is extended to work in the setting of \textit{metric measure spaces}, which are metric spaces with a locally-finite Borel measure in which metric balls are relatively compact.
+Since we restrict to UDBG spaces with the counting measure, the above definition is a special case of the definition in \cite{GenevoisTessera2}.
+See Section \ref{misc} for more on arbitrary scaling groups in the setting of metric measure spaces.

-As an example of such a map, the inclusion of an index-$n$ subgroup into a finite-generated group with word metric is coarsely $\frac{1}{n}$-to-1.
-Note that subgroup inclusions are quite a special type of map, and that a general quasi-isometry is not necessarily scaling for any $k$.
-If it is, that $k$ may not be unique.
-However, a coarsely $k$-to-1 map between \textit{amenable} spaces is not scaling for any other value (again see the next section for the definition of amenability).
+As an example of such a map, the inclusion of an index-$n$ subgroup into a finitely-generated group with word metric is coarsely $\frac{1}{n}$-to-1.
+However, a typical quasi-isometry should not be assumed to be scaling for any $\gamma$.
+For instance, the map $q:\Z\to\Z$ given by is a quasi-isometry, but it is not scaling \cite{GenevoisTessera2}.

-As with maps that are (exactly) $k$-to-1, the scaling values are multiplicative under composition of maps, and there is therefore a group of scaling self quasi-isometries \cite{GenevoisTessera2}.
-Therefore, any such metric space $X$ has a \textit{Scaling Group}, $Sc(X)$, consisting of positive real numbers $k$ so that there is some $k$-scaling quasi-isometry $q:X\to X$.
+As with maps that are (exactly) $\gamma$-to-1, the scaling values are multiplicative under composition of maps.
+Moreover, if $q$ is $\gamma$-scaling, then its coarse inverse is $\frac{1}{\gamma}$-scaling.
+Therefore, for any metric space $X$, there is a group of scaling self quasi-isometries of $X$ \cite{GenevoisTessera2}.
+If we forget about the maps and consider only the scaling values, we get the \textit{scaling group} of $X$, denoted $Sc(X)$, consisting of positive real numbers $\gamma$ so that there is some $\gamma$-scaling quasi-isometry $q:X\to X$.

 In the original setting of Cayley graphs, relatively few scaling groups have been computed.
-For lattices in Carnot groups, which are Lie groups that come with a continuous family of dilations already, the dilations give rise to a scaling group of all of $\R^+$.
-The same is true for lattices in Sol \cite{GenevoisTessera2}.
+For lattices in Carnot groups, which are Lie groups that come with a continuous family of dilations already, the dilations give rise to a scaling group of all of $\R_{>0}$.
+The same is true for lattices in Sol and certain higher-rank analogues \cite{GenevoisTessera2}.
+Since the solvable Baumslag-Solitar groups $BS(1,n)$ for $n\ge 2$ have the model geometry of a tree of hyperbolic planes with a global horocyclic direction for all of the planes, the dilations of this horocyclic direction achieve all of $\R_{>0}$ as scaling values (see \cite{GenevoisTessera2} for a different treatment of this proof).
 The recent work of Genevois and Tessera on rigidity of wreath products over finitely presented and one-ended groups shows that this entire class has trivial scaling group \cite{GenevoisTessera1}.
 The only intermediate case that is known is Dymarz's theorem that certain wreath products over $\Z$ have scaling group is generated by a finite collection of primes \cite{Dymarz2}.